uwdb/TASM/README.md

 # TASM

-Prototype implementation of TASM, which is a tile-based storage manager.
+Prototype implementation of TASM, which is a tile-based storage manager video analytics.
+See the [paper](https://arxiv.org/abs/2006.02958) for more details.

 # Example usage